 1. Do you process EU residents’ personal data?

 If you process EU residents’ personal data, then GDPR applies to you.
 It doesn’t matter if an individual resides outside of an EU state.
 GDPR is there to safeguard the personal data of all EU citizens, so even in that case, GDPR applies to you.

 2. What does it mean if your company hires less than 250 employees?

 Organizations must comply with the GDPR even when hiring less than 250 employees.
 It means that many small and medium-sized enterprises (SMEs) that process personal data of individuals in the European Union or sell goods or services to the EU are obligated to comply.

 3. Do you engage in economic activity?

 The Regulation does not apply to the processing of personal data of EU citizens if it is exclusive to purely personal or household activities.

 What are the penalties for non-compliance?

-Now that you have a better insight into who does EU GDPR apply to, you can take step-by-step actions to achieve compliance and become, but also remain, an organization that takes care of their customers’ data.
+Now that you have a better insight into who EU GDPR applies to, you can take step-by-step actions to achieve compliance and become but also remain, an organization that takes care of its customers’ data.